Messi-Q/ReChecker/README.md

 In our experiment, all hyperparameters are the same for the baseline LSTM, GRU, BLSTM, and BLSTM+Attention, which hyperparameters from `parser.py` are used.

-Implementation is very basic without many optimizations, so that it is easier to debug and play around with the code.
+Implementation is very basic without many optimizations so that it is easier to debug and play around with the code.
 ```shell
 python SmConVulDetector.py --model LSTM_Model  # to run LSTM
 python SmConVulDetector.py --model GRU_Model  # to run GRU